GambitBSM/gambit/ScannerBit/emu_egg/README.md

 # Quick start examples

 ### Emulating the full likelihood
-Regardless of what module one uses, the likelihood as a whole can be emulated.
+Regardless of what GAMBIT modules and capabilities we use in a run, the likelihood function as a whole can be emulated.
 This requires no additional functions, but is built into the framework, so any example inifile can be used in this example (most simple is the `emulator_test_likelihood.yaml`).
 To emulate the likelihood, we only need to activate emulation by adding the emulator section in the inifile and running the correct commandline arguments.

 A minimal example of the yaml settings with the existing **pygptreeo** plugin is:
 ```yaml